-The Hope and Healing Center (HHC) programming focuses on strengthening the physical, mental, spiritual, and relational health of families and individuals across the full cycle of life, from birth through elder-hood.
+The Hope and Healing Center & Institute (HHCI) programming focuses on strengthening the physical, mental, spiritual, and relational health of families and individuals across the full cycle of life, from birth through elder-hood.
 Programs cover topics such as parenting, depression and bipolar disorder, addiction, blended families, caring for the caregiver, marriage, dementia, and adoption.
 These formal presentations feature leading local, national, and international experts and professionals in their respective fields.

 Additionally, programs are delivered in collaboration with many of our partner organizations such as the Alzheimer’s Association, The Institute for Spirituality and Health (ISH), and the Depression/ Bipolar Support Alliance.
-Most HHC programs are free.
+Most HHCI programs are free.

 Learn more about our ongoing series below.